hoodieman0/codebase-cs/README.md

 meant to be independent from each other.

 ## Usage
-Copy the code to the proejct you want to use them.
+Copy the code to the project you want to use them.

 ## Requirements
 None

 ## Contributing
-Feel free to fork the code for modifications.
+Pull requests will not be accepted, however feel free to modify the code as you see fit in your own fork.